coyote240/letters/content/erlang-training.md

 thirty years ago.

 I currently work in the internet voice and video domain, specifically in what is being called Unified Communications.
-Erlang has it's roots in telecommunications, so it is no surprise that a number of applications in our space are built upon it.
+Erlang has its roots in telecommunications, so it is no surprise that a number of applications in our space are built upon it.
 There is one project in particular that we will be relying upon a great deal in the coming months, such that we will need to